top of page

 How Wabi-Sabi Can Help You Embrace the Perfectly Imperfect-ness of Life

 Continuing our spot light on J-Wellness.
 This month we will explore "wabi-sabi".
-Dating back to 563 BC and based in Zen Buddhism, the Japanese phrase "wabi-sabi" can be understood in it simplest form, in English, as “finding simplistic beauty in the imperfect.”
+Dating back to 563 BC and based in Zen Buddhism, the Japanese phrase "wabi-sabi" can be understood in its simplest form, in English, as “finding simplistic beauty in the imperfect.”
 It can be useful for helping us find peace in today’s busy world.
 Continually pursuing the perfect job, body, family, home, and other material possessions can lead to stress and anxiety, mainly because there is no such thing as perfection.

 There is an underlying tone of melancholy in the phrase wabi-sabi, as it recognizes the impermanence of life, art, and beauty.
 This impermanence is what makes life and art so beautiful and, at the same time, so wonderfully imperfect.